 All other LEDs should now sit as close as possible to the front panel.
 Each also needs to be positioned in the middle of the viewport on the front panel, pointing towards it.
-The best way to ensure that is as follows: Apply some solder to one of the LED legs and its solder pad while keeping the iron in place (not longer than about 2 seconds at a time or the LED might take damage).
-Grab the LED legs with a pair of tweezers or pliers and move the LED while the solder is hot, carefully pushing it against the front panel and centering it behind the viewport (check by peeking in from the side).
-Remove the soldering iron while leaving the tweezers in place.
-Remove them once the solder has solidified (after a few seconds).
-You can repeat this process if needed.
+The best way to ensure that is as follows: Make sure the LED and legs are oriented perpendicular to the front panel.
+Apply some solder to only one of the LED legs and its solder pad (not longer than about 2 seconds at a time or the LED might take damage).
+Grab the LED body from the side with a pair of tweezers and move the LED into place, carefully pushing it against the front panel and centering it behind the viewport.
+Reheat and reposition if needed.
 Once you're satisfied with the position, solder the other leg(s) of the LED normally.
 Cut the LED legs after you're done.
-Now push the two 5-pin headers (J5-J6) into the slots on the front panel, so that they sit flush with the surface.
-For aesthetic reasons, they barely fit, so this may take some wiggling.
-Put some tape over the slots from the front side.
-Solder only the middle pin of each, taking care not to touch any of the SMD components in the vicinity with your iron.
+Now push the two 5-pin headers (J5-J6) into the slots on the front panel, so that the 5 pins go into the holes and the top sits flush with the panel.
+This may take some wiggling.
+Put some tape over the slots from the front side before turning it over.
+Solder only the middle pin of each.
 Remove the tape to check the positioning.
 If there is an angle in one of the headers, reheat the solder and readjust.
-Put the tape back on and solder the remaining pins, again being mindful of the SMD components.
+Put the tape back on and solder the remaining pins.
 You may then snip off the protruding part of the legs, but it's not necessary.